engr16x/engr16x-library/src/README.md

 `pip show engr16x`

-Version numbering is formatted `major.minor.revision.build` and is incrimented as dexribed below.
+Version numbering is formatted `major.minor.revision.build` and is incrimented as desribed below.

 |  |  |
 | --- | --- |